Marc-André Fleury

-Marc-André Fleury (/fr/; born November 28, 1984) is a Canadian former professional ice hockey goaltender.
-Drafted out of the Quebec Major Junior Hockey League (QMJHL) first overall by the Pittsburgh Penguins in the 2003 NHL entry draft, Fleury played major junior for four seasons with the Cape Breton Screaming Eagles, earning both the Mike Bossy Trophy as the league's top prospect and the Telus Cup as the top defensive player in 2003.
-He joined the Penguins in 2003–04 and during his 13 seasons with the team won Stanley Cup championships in 2009, 2016, and 2017.
+Marc-André Fleury (Note: /fr/) (born November 28, 1984) is a Canadian former professional hockey goaltender.
+Drafted out of the Quebec Major Junior Hockey League (QMJHL) first overall by the Pittsburgh Penguins in the 2003 NHL entry draft, Fleury played major junior for four seasons with the Cape Breton Screaming Eagles.
+He joined the Penguins in 2003–04.
+During his 13 seasons with the team, Fleury won Stanley Cup championships in 2009, 2016, and 2017; once as a starter and twice as a backup.
+He is considered as one of the greatest goaltenders of all time.

 After being selected by the Vegas Golden Knights in the 2017 NHL expansion draft, Fleury reached the Final again in 2018, and received the William M. Jennings Trophy and the Vezina Trophy in 2021.
+Fleury also played with the Chicago Blackhawks, as well as the Minnesota Wild, with whom he reached several milestones and ultimately retired with in 2025.
 He is the third goaltender to ever reach the 500 victories mark in the NHL, after Patrick Roy and Martin Brodeur, and the fourth goaltender to reach 1,000 games played, after Roy, Brodeur, and Roberto Luongo.
-Other than the Penguins and Golden Knights, Fleury also played for the Minnesota Wild, with which he reached several milestones and ultimately retired, as well as a brief stint with the Chicago Blackhawks.

-Internationally, Fleury has represented Canada junior team twice, winning back-to-back silver medals at the World Junior Championships in 2003 and 2004.
-He won a gold medal with Canada senior team at the 2010 Winter Olympics.
+Internationally, Fleury has represented Canada's junior team twice, winning back-to-back silver medals at the World Junior Championships in 2003 and 2004.
+He won a gold medal with the Canada senior team at the 2010 Winter Olympics.
 Fleury is known by the nickname "Flower", derived from the English translation of his last name (fleuri means "in bloom", or "in flower", in French).

 Playing career

 As a youth, Fleury played in the 1998 Quebec International Pee-Wee Hockey Tournament with the College-Français Rive-Sud minor ice hockey team from South Shore, Montreal.

-Fleury played junior ice hockey in the Quebec Major Junior Hockey League for the Cape Breton Screaming Eagles, beginning in 2000–01.
-After a strong 2002–03 campaign that included a silver medal with Canada junior team at the World Junior Championships and QMJHL Second Team All-Star honours, he was chosen first overall in the 2003 NHL entry draft by the Pittsburgh Penguins.
+Fleury played junior ice hockey in the Quebec Major Junior Hockey League for the Cape Breton Screaming Eagles beginning in 2000–01.
+After a strong 2002–03 campaign that included a silver medal with Canada's junior team at the World Junior Championships, QMJHL Second Team All-Star honours, the Mike Bossy Trophy as the league's top prospect and the Telus Cup as the top defensive player, he was chosen first overall in the 2003 NHL entry draft by the Pittsburgh Penguins.
 The Penguins acquired the first overall pick from the Florida Panthers in a trade that sent the first and 73rd overall picks to the Penguins in exchange for Mikael Samuelsson and the third and 55th picks.
 He is only the third goalie to be chosen first overall in the NHL entry draft, after Michel Plasse and Rick DiPietro.
-Playing four seasons total with Cape Breton, Fleury's jersey number 29 was later retired by the club in his fourth NHL season on January 25, 2008.
+Playing four seasons total with Cape Breton, Fleury's jersey number (29) was later retired by the club in his fourth NHL season on January 25, 2008.